agra-uni-bremen/clover/README.md

 version of the KLEE source is included in `./klee`.
 The license of this source code is found in `./klee/LICENSE.txt`.

+## License

+This repository includes a bundled version of KLEE, for the license of this code refer to ./klee/LICENSE.txt`.
+The clover code itself is licenced under the following license:

+	This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+	This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+	You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 [s2e klee]: https://github.com/S2E/s2e/tree/master/klee
 [klee website]: https://klee.github.io/
 [z3 repo]: https://github.com/Z3Prover/z3